dfarhanditam07/identification-pen/yolo_dataset/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 89 images.
+The dataset includes 148 images.
-Bounding-Box are annotated in YOLOv8 format.
+Bounding-Box are annotated in YOLOv8 Oriented Object Detection format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+* Auto-contrast via adaptive equalization

+The following augmentation was applied to create 2 versions of each source image:
+* Random brigthness adjustment of between 0 and +50 percent